newrelic/opentelemetry-exporter-go/README.md

 func main() {
 	// Assumes the NEW_RELIC_API_KEY environment variable contains your New
-	// Relic Insights insert API key.
+	// Relic Event API key.
 This will error if it does not. controller, err := newrelic.InstallNewPipeline("My Service")
 	if err != nil {
 		panic(err)